Ewa Orłowska

-Stella Ewa Orłowska (born 1935) is a Polish logician whose research centers on the concept that everything in logic and set theory can be expressed in terms of relations, and who has used this idea to publish works on topics including deduction systems and model theory for non-classical logic, and logics of non-deterministic and incomplete information.
+Stella Ewa Orłowska (born 1935) is a Polish logician.
+Her research centers on the concept that everything in logic and set theory can be expressed in terms of relations, and has used this idea to publish works on deduction systems and model theory for non-classical logic, and logics of non-deterministic and incomplete information.
 She is a professor at the National Institute of Telecommunications in Warsaw, and the former president of the Polish Association for Logic and Philosophy of Science.

 Education and career

 Orłowska studied mathematics at the University of Warsaw, earning her master's degree in 1957 and a Ph.D. in 1971.
 The dissertation, Theorem Proving Systems, was supervised by Helena Rasiowa.
 She completed her habilitation there in 1978, with the habilitation thesis Resolution Systems and their Applications.

 She was a researcher for the Polish Academy of Sciences from 1959 to 1966, and an assistant professor of mathematics at the University of Warsaw from 1971 to 1979.
 From 1980 to 1996 she returned to the Polish Academy of Sciences, with positions equivalent to associate and then full professor.
 She has been a professor at the National Institute of Telecommunications since 1996.

 She chaired the editorial board of the journal Studia Logica from 1989 to 1991, and served as president of the Polish Association for Logic and Philosophy of Science from 1996 to 1999.